 Research periods at a state or state-recognised university in Germany for the purpose of writing a doctoral thesis, which is supervised and completed in two countries (cotutelle procedure); after the degree is successfully completed, the German university and partner institution abroad usually award the doctoral degree jointly.

 English Language Requirements: The required language skills generally depend on study plans and subject: In the humanities, social sciences and in law, at least a good knowledge of German is usually expected.
 In the natural sciences and in engineering, at institutes at which English is spoken and for degree courses in English, proof of good English language skills may be sufficient.
-Depending on the country of origin and programme, however, certain language skills may be required.
-The “Application requirements” in the call for applications specify what requirements these may be.
+Depending on the country of origin and scholarship programme, however, certain language skills may be required.
+The “Application requirements” in the call for scholarship applications specify what requirements these may be.

 How to Apply: The application procedure occurs online through the DAAD portal.